 Central banks for many countries have imposed rules that must be followed before their banks can accept incoming cross-border payment.
 For example, many countries now require listing a purpose of payment.

-“They need to know that it’s for a legitimate business purpose rather than terrorist funding, money laundering, trafficking, that sort of thing,” Griffin explains.
-“At U.S. Bank, we offer dynamic payment templates to make it easier to ensure you are entering the correct information”
+“They need to know that it’s for a legitimate business purpose rather than terrorist funding, money laundering, trafficking, that sort of thing,” Hosmer explains.
+“At U.S. Bank, we offer dynamic payment templates to make it easier to ensure you are entering the correct information.

 U.S. Bank continues to make it easier to make international Payments.
 U.S. Bank is already live with SWIFT Global Payment Initiative (GPI), which provides customers with end-to-end payment tracking to make the process easier and more transparent.

-U.S. Bank has more exciting developments on the horizon.
-For example, Griffin is redesigning the user online experience and piloting some digital tools that take the guesswork out of providing wire information, including clickable dropdown menus to select the right country and rules, and prompts that guide the user to fill in the exact wire details needed.
+U.S. Bank has more exciting developments rolling out this summer.
+For example, Hosmer is redesigning the online user experience which includes digital tools that take the guesswork out of providing wire information, including clickable dropdown menus to select the information to meet the local requirements no matter where in the world your payment is going.

-“Our vision is for our systems to seamlessly ask for the required information for each destination country,” Griffin explains.
-“We're trying to guide them through providing all the information that is required by that country to ensure the wire is straight-through processed through every bank in the payment chain, and ensure the best possible experience”
+“Our vision is for our systems to seamlessly ask for the required information for each destination country,” Hosmer explains.
+“We're trying to seamless guide users through all the information that is required by that country to ensure the wire is successfully transmitted through every bank in the payment chain, and ensure the best possible experience”

 Contact us to learn more about international payments and global cash management.